Rapid Alert System for dangerous non-food products

 The Rapid Alert System for dangerous non-food products allows the 31 participating countries (EU countries, Norway, Iceland and Liechtenstein) and the European Commission to exchange information on products posing a risk to health and safety of consumers and on the measures taken by these countries to do away with that risk.

-RAPEX also covers products posing risk to health and safety of professional users and to other public interests protected by relevant EU legislation (e.g. environment and security).
-It does not coverfood, pharmaceuticals and medical devices, which are covered by other mechanisms.
+The system also covers products posing risk to health and safety of professional users and to other public interests protected by relevant EU legislation (e.g. environment and security).
+It does not cover food, pharmaceuticals and , which are covered by other mechanisms.

-- list of other countries where the notified product was found on their market and measures taken;
+- list of other countries where the notified product was found on their market and where measures were also taken;

-- notifications on products posing less than serious risk;
+- notifications on products posing serious risk and less than serious risk;

 - notifications on professional products and on those posing risk to other public interests.

 Rapid Alert System for dangerous non-food products was established by the General Product Safety Directive (GPSD) in 2004.